 Our board of trustees has adopted a Code of Business Conduct and Ethics (the "Code of Conduct") that applies to our trustees, officers and employees.
-Among other matters, the Code of Conduct is designed to deter wrongdoing and to promote, honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships, full, fair, accurate, timely and understandable disclosure in our SEC reports and other public communications, compliance with applicable governmental laws, rules and regulations, prompt internal reporting of violations of the Code of Conduct to appropriate persons identified in the code, and accountability for adherence to the Code of Conduct.
+Among other matters, the Code of Conduct is designed to deter wrongdoing and to promote honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; full, fair, accurate, timely and understandable disclosure in our SEC reports and other public communications; compliance with applicable governmental laws, rules and regulations; prompt internal reporting of violations of the Code of Conduct to appropriate persons identified in the code; and accountability for adherence to the Code of Conduct.
 Any waiver of the Code of Conduct for our trustees or officers may be made only by our board of trustees or our CNCG Committee and will be promptly disclosed as required by law or stock exchange regulations.
 The Code of Conduct is available for viewing on our website at www.nationalstorageaffiliates.com.
 We will also provide the Code of Conduct, free of charge, to shareholders who request it.
-Requests should be directed to Tamara D. Fischer, our president, chief financial officer, treasurer and secretary, at National Storage Affiliates Trust, 8400 East Prentice Avenue, 9th Floor, Greenwood Village, CO 80111.
+Requests should be directed to our corporate secretary at National Storage Affiliates Trust, 8400 East Prentice Avenue, 9th Floor, Greenwood Village, CO 80111.